Primary Navigation Mobile

 Turn off unnecessary electrical equipment

 A car’s electrical equipment is powered by the battery, which is kept charged by the engine.
-If lots of equipment is turned on, the engine has to work harder to charge the battery.
+If lots of equipment is being used, the engine has to work harder to charge the battery.
 Turning off anything that’s not needed can therefore save a bit of fuel.
 Similarly, if the current battery is on its last legs, maintaining it properly or getting a new battery can boost economy.

-Of all a car’s equipment, though, air conditioning is by far the biggest drain on efficiency, to the tune of as much as 5mpg.
+Of all a car’s equipment, air conditioning is by far the biggest drain on efficiency, to the tune of as much as 5mpg.
 So turn it off if it’s not really needed.

 12